openemail/openemail-docs-v1/docs/prerequisite-system.md

     There are several problems with running openemail on a firewalld/ufw enabled system.
 You should disable it (if possible) and move your ruleset to the DOCKER-USER chain, which is not cleared by a Docker service restart, instead.
 See [this blog post](https://blog.donnex.net/docker-and-iptables-filtering/) for information about how to use iptables-persistent with the DOCKER-USER chain.
     As openemail runs dockerized, INPUT rules have no effect on restricting access to openemail.
 Use the FORWARD chain instead.

-**

 If this command returns any results please remove or stop the application running on that port.
 You may also adjust openemail ports via the openemail.conf` configuration file.

 ### Default Ports

-If you have a firewall in front of openemail, please make sure that these ports are open for incoming connections:
+If you have a firewall in front of openemail docker host, please make sure that these ports are open for incoming connections:

 | Service             | Protocol | Port   | Container         | Variable                         |
 | --------------------|:--------:|:-------|:------------------|----------------------------------|